-We estimated in the previous section that the marginal effect of bank loans on profit before interest is 89%.
-In other words, if there were a perfectly elastic supply of market credit available to the firm at any rate below 89%, it would expand till the marginal rupee of loans generates an increase in profits net of interest equal to the interest rate.
-Therefore either the market rate is below 89% and these firms are unable to borrow as much as they want and therefore are credit constrained or the market rate at which they can borrow as much as they want is more than 89%.
+We estimated in the previous section that the marginal effect of bank loans on profit before interest is 105.5%.
+In other words, if there were a perfectly elastic supply of market credit available to the firm at any rate below 105.5%, it would expand till the marginal rupee of loans generates an increase in profits net of interest equal to the interest rate.
+Therefore either the market rate is below 105.5% and these firms are unable to borrow as much as they want and are therefore credit constrained, or the market rate at which they can borrow as much as they want is more than 105.5%.
 We argued earlier that the market interest rate is more plausibly in the 30% to 60% range.
-This suggest that these firms are likely to be credit constrained.
+This suggests that these firms are likely to be credit constrained.